DJI Spark 2- The Spark Pro Ups the Game

 - Easier to Use: Yes, the Spark is pretty easy to use, but switching from phone control to remote control is an absolute pain.
 This could certainly be improved.
 A simple switch for turning WiFi on and off would work, that’s what the Mavic has.

 Docking Station: The original Spark has connection points on the bottom of the batteries so it is already ready for the docking station.
-It could serve as a way to charge the drone, but also aid in setting the home point for pin point accuracy when the drone returns.
-We’d love this docking station to double as a case that could house the Spark, batteries and remote.
+It also serves as a way to charge the drone, but could also aid in setting the home point for pinpoint accuracy when the drone returns.
+We love the Spark Charging station, but it certainly could also be upgraded with the new Spark 2.

 Two Unlikely But Game-Changing Options